ghoneycutt/puppet-module-nscd/README.md

 config_mode
 -----------
 Mode of nscd.conf.
-Must be a string in four digit octal notation.
+Must be in four digit octal notation.

 - *Default*: '0644'